 MAVEN will implement a single-string version of the Electra Proximity Link Payload for provision of relay services.
-The Electra UHF Transceiver will have the same performance specifications as the Electra UHF Transceiver of MRO; see Section 5.2 for details.
+Detailed specifications are presented in Table 6.2-1.
+We highlight here the minor differences between the MAVEN and MRO Electra implementations.

 MAVEN will not include an external Ultra-Stable Oscillator.
 Rather, the Electra UHF Transceiver will include an internal Temperature Controlled Crystal Oscillator for its frequency reference.
+The different reference oscillator results in slightly different open-loop sampling rates, with support for powers of 2 up to ~128 kHz.